ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 1. On your Ubuntu VM labelled **CLIENT**, make a **snapshot** labelled "OpenLDAP" to save your configuration you performed for Task 5.
 2. Open the Snapshot Manager (VM > Snapshot > Snapshot Manager) for that VM
 3. Restore the "Before Lab 4" Snapshot.
 This should take you back to the state of this VM prior to setting it up as an OpenLDAP client.
 4. Follow the instructions in the video in this module to join your Windows Active Directory Domain with your Ubuntu VM.
-You'll want to confirm that you are able to resolve `ad.cis527<your eID>.cs.ksu.edu` using `dig` on your client VM.
+You'll want to confirm that you are able to resolve `ad.<your eID>.cis527.cs.ksu.edu` using `dig` on your client VM.
 If that doesn't work, you may need to set a static DNS entry to point to your Windows 10 server as configured in Lab 3, or add a manual entry to your [hosts file](https://www.ionos.com/digitalguide/server/configuration/hosts-file/).
+{{% notice warning %}}

+If you get errors like "Insufficient permissions to join the domain", you may need to install `krb5-user` and then add `rdns=false` to the `[libdefaults]` section of the `/etc/krb5.conf` file, as described in [this thread](https://access.redhat.com/discussions/3370851).
+That seemed to fix the error for me.

+{{% /notice %}}
 5. Make a **snapshot** labelled "ActiveDirectory" to save your configuration for this task.
 You can switch between snapshots to have this VM act as a client for either directory service.

 #### Resources